Yohei Takaoka: Yokohama F. Marinos

 On 23 October 2020, Takaoka announced his official permanent transfer to Yokohama F. Marinos.
 After joining, he became a regular player by suppressing Yuji Kajikawa and Hirotsugu Nakabayashi, but suffered three consecutive losses, including losing three goals in two consecutive games from the match against Sanfrecce Hiroshima in Matchweek 28, which he participated in for the first time after the transfer and returned from rental in subsequent games.
 Lost position to Powell Obinna Obi.
 Takaoka returned to the starting lineup in Matchweek 30 facing against Kawasaki Frontale in the battle, he committed a hand outside the penalty area just before the end of the first half and was sent off.
 Obi was mainly used in the 2020 AFC Champions League and after deciding to advance to the round of 16, he only participated in one game against Sydney FC and the game he participated in after joining ended in a bitter result of not winning.

 In 2021, when his uniform number was changed to 1, Takaoka handed over the starting lineup for the opening of the league to Obi, but was selected as the starting lineup in the J. League Cup group stage match against Vegalta Sendai.
 The game won 1-0, marking his first victory and first shutout since joining.
 After that, he mainly participated in cup matches, but when he was selected as the starting lineup in the league match against Shonan Bellmare in Section 7, he took the position from Obi and played an active role as a regular.

 The 2022 season is the only team to participate in all games in the league match.
 He showed a performance in which he conceded 35 goals, the lowest tie in the league and contributed to the team's fifth league championship in three years.
 He was selected in the Best Eleven.
 It was the first time in 29 years since Shigetatsu Matsunaga (currently Yokohama F. Marinos Goalkeeper coach) was established in 1993 that a Goalkeeper belonging to Yokohama F. Marinos was selected as the best eleven.

-Vancouver Whitecaps
+Vancouver Whitecaps FC

-On 18 February 2023, Takaoka officially announced his transfer to a Major League Soccer club Vancouver Whitecaps ahead of the 2023 season.
-2 seasons later, Takaoka was selected along with 3 of his teammates to be part of the 26-man roster for the 2025 MLS All-Star Game, set for July 23rd, as a result of his club’s recent success.
+On 18 February 2023, Takaoka officially announced his transfer to a Major League Soccer club Vancouver Whitecaps FC ahead of the 2023 season. two seasons later, he was selected along with three of his teammates to be part of the 26-man roster for the 2025 MLS All-Star Game.
+Takaoka started for the Whitecaps during MLS Cup 2025, which they lost 3-1 to Inter Miami CF. He signed an extension with the Whitecaps on 18 December 2025 until June 2027.